Arturia Wurlitzer V Review

 As with the D.I. box option, there’s a reverb unit available which sounds very warm and again is quite tweakable.

 Under the hood you’ll find a lot of control, there’s a vibrato rate that goes from 0.01Hz up to 20Hz (audio rate), a dynamic control which you can set to 0% if you are not such a good keyboard player for ignoring velocities.
 Some very clever thought pickup mics options like distance, axis, and impedance, any changes will drastically change the wurly’s sound and phase, some combinations might result in a low-end boost or in making high notes very thin.

 You can also change the hardness of the hammers for a mellow sound or a very punchy sound most suited for rock.
 Here, you can also tweak the velocity curve and there’s finally a graphical eq.

 MIDI and presets.

-I love wurlys, and this sound as good as any Wurly can sound.
-This might be heaven for rock keyboardists, and with so much options, you can use this machine to make amazing sounds that probably have never been heard before!
+I love wurlys, and this sounds as good as any Wurly can sound.
+This might be heaven for rock keyboardists, and with so many options, you can use this machine to make amazing sounds that probably have never been heard before!